Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

-Then, in both cases the equation (\ref{e1}) has a strong solution and, moreover, every solution is strong and, in particular, solution may be constructed on any probability space equipped with a $d_1$-dimensional Wiener process. \end{Proposition}
+Then the equation (\ref{e1})--(\ref{e200}) has a strong solution and, moreover, every solution is strong and, in particular, solution may be constructed on any probability space equipped with a $d_1$-dimensional Wiener process. \end{Proposition}

 This result is likely to be a common knowledge.
-However, the authors were unable to find an exact reference which is desirable.
-So, for completeness as well as for the convenience of the reader a brief sketch of the proof is presented below.
+A brief sketch of the proof is presented below for completeness and because the authors were unable to find an exact reference.